Published on July 19th, 2015 | by Guest Contributor1

 Any radiator expert will tell you it is important for air to flow freely over, under and around any radiator.
 If radiators are inside an enclosure, there must be venting at top and bottom.
 Even baseboard radiators recessed into the wall will have plenty of openings along the floor, as well as along the top of the radiator’s baseboard housing.

-Could a roll of tin foil prove to be a better bet than the Green Deal to beat rising gas and electricity bills?
+Could a roll of tin foil prove to be a good bet to beat rising gas and electricity bills?

 The answer is affirmative.
 You will find numerous options and products for accomplishing this task.

 The Guardian, based in the UK where there are plenty of radiators, puts its this way: “Silver foil placed down the back of a radiator will reflect heat back into a room rather than letting it uselessly escape through the walls of a house.
 Do-it-yourself buffs suggest wrapping the foil round pieces of cardboard which have been cut to the right size to make it easier to fit.”

 There are other materials which can be used to reflect radiator heat.
 Don’t make it look like it’s been codgered together with scotch tape and ends up looking wrinkled and junky.

 According to UK-based GreenAge, radiator reflectors work on this principle:

 Your radiator radiates heat both into the room, and into the wall behind it.
 That heat can simply be lost to the outside, especially if you have thin single skin walls.
 Reflectors are installed behind the radiator and help prevent that heat from being lost by reflecting the heat back into the room.